MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/pickup-store-missing.md

 1. Select the online store that you want to configure.

-1. In the top navigation, select the **Set up** menu, and then select **Fullfillment group assignment**.
+1. In the top navigation, select the **Set up** menu, and then select **Fulfillment group assignment**.

-1. On the **Fullfillment group assignment** page, select the fulfillment group for the online store.
+1. On the **Fulfillment group assignment** page, select the fulfillment group for the online store.

 1. Under **Setup**, make sure the retail store is configured correctly for the fulfillment group.